Fluffy Almond Flour Pancakes made with 6 simple ingredients and ready in 15 minutes. You will love this gluten free, low carb breakfast recipe!

 Instructions

 • In a medium bowl, add eggs, oil, milk, maple syrup, baking powder and almond flour.
-Whisk well until batter is smooth consistency.
+Whisk well until smooth.

 • Preheat ceramic non-stick skillet on low heat and swirl oil to coat.
-Add 1/4 cup of batter and cook for a few minutes or until you peak under and see nice brown color.
+Add 1/4 cup of batter and cook for a few minutes, until golden brown on the bottom.

-• Flip pancakes before they are dry on top and bubbles appear.
+• Flip pancakes carefully before bubbles appear.
 Cook for another 1-2 minutes.
-Proceed with remaining batter and reduce heat as skillet gets hotter.
+Proceed with remaining batter and reduce heat as the skillet gets hotter.

 • Serve with maple syrup, plain yogurt and berries.